 Eating Sugar

-When I first started Amaluna Wellness back in 2014, I was obsessed with healthy eating and breaking my perceived sugar addiction.
+Why: When I first started Amaluna Wellness back in 2014, I was obsessed with healthy eating and breaking my perceived sugar addiction.
 I did “sugar detoxes” multiple times, blogged about it, spent years trying to eradicate gut candida, and was orthorexic to the max.
 I wouldn’t touch processed sugar for a long time.
 I was militant in my beliefs that sugar was killing everyone.

 Then I did a long stint of food-freedom eating to heal my metabolism, read all about it here.
 As I got back into a more intuitive way of eating, which included the occasional dessert and simple carb sources like rice, potatoes, and fruit, I realized I felt better.
 My sugar cravings actually decreased, the desire to binge on sweets went away, and overall I had less food noise.

 Our bodies are designed to thrive on efficient sources of glucose.
 Is processed sugar good for you?
 No. But super low-carb, no-sugar diets without a specific medical intent can also lead to issues.
 These days, I feel best keeping processed sugar to a once-a-week treat, while eating plenty of carbohydrates in the form of fruit, honey, and starches to fuel my brain and workouts.
+I plan for a once a month decadent dessert of some kind right before my period and enjoy it guilt-free.
+This month it was a hot fudge sundae and it slapped.

 The Moon Landing

-Never questioned it.
-Then dove down the YouTube rabbit hole one day and have never believed that nonsense since.
+After: Then dove down the YouTube rabbit hole one day and have never believed that nonsense since.
 In fact, I could not fathom anyone believing that sh*t was real.
 Those men were not walking around on the moon.
 That didn’t happen.
 Fight me.

 Marriage

-As my exploration into ceremonial and spiritual practice deepened, I came to see marriage as a powerful ritual and threshold crossing.
-I desire this experience not for the legal piece of paper or the status, but for the initiatory experience that I believe it can be to commit yourself to another human’s karma and dharma, in front of your community, ancestors, and God/ess.
+Why: As my exploration into ceremonial and spiritual practice deepened, I came to see marriage as a powerful ritual and threshold crossing.
+I desire this experience not for the legal piece of paper or the status, but for the initiatory experience that I believe it can be to commit yourself to another human’s karma and dharma, in front of your community, ancestors, and a higher power.
 It’s a sacred vow, and all vows come with deep responsibility.
 I believe our vows build character and invite us into growth and evolution.
 I’m into that, should I meet someone who inspires me to walk that path with them.

 Alcohol

-I did a lot of experimentation with long stretches of zero alcohol after 10 years of hard partying from age 16 to 26.
+Why: I did a lot of experimentation with long stretches of zero alcohol after 10 years of hard partying from age 16 to 26.
 I had intense social anxiety for most of my life up until my mid-30s, and alcohol had become a crutch to feel functional in many social and group settings.

 Then my body started rejecting alcohol when I was in the peak of my Sade Sati, a challenging astrological transit where Saturn sits on top of your moon, and I would feel awful after a single drink.
 I would go many months avoiding it and then think, “It’s a special occasion, a few sips will be fine,” but it didn’t have the relaxing, numbing effect it once had.
 I was deep in spiritual practice at that time and took it as a sign to remove it entirely.
 I also sort of enjoyed the righteousness of feeling too pure for any consciousness-obscuring substance.
 Oh, the spiritual ego.